Book ARTS 101: Hist Whist

 Class Limit: 18 (you must register ahead of time!)

-This Book Arts 101 workshop begins in the 1 PM witching hour with the All Hallow's Eve magic of "Hist Whist" by poet e.e. cummings.
-We tune into that Halloween spirit by turning our eye toward the spookier items in the Jaffe Collection (and there are plenty!) followed by a visit to our haunted print shop as we work our spell to transmogrify you into a book artist, at least for this one eerie occasion.
+This Book Arts 101 workshop begins at the witching hour (or maybe sunset) with the All Hallow's Eve magic of "Hist Whist" by poet e.e. cummings.
+We'll tune into that Halloween spirit by turning our eye toward the spookier items in the Jaffe Collection (and there are plenty!) followed by a visit to our haunted print shop as we work our spell to transmogrify you into a book artist, at least for this one eerie occasion.
 Is anything what it seems?
 Who knows.

 We’ll begin with a screening of a 7-minute video that will introduce you to Arthur Jaffe and the Jaffe Center for Book Arts and the amazing collection of artists' books that is at its core.
 We'll follow this with an in-depth viewing of some of the artists' books in the collection––books that will entertain, inspire, and astound.
 We'll honor the season and Halloween by finding some particularly spooky and autumnal books from the collection, and you can expect a local ghost story or two, as well, from the instructor's cache of Convivio Dispatches from Lake Worth.